VA Mortgage Underwriting Process

 Mortgage lenders who offer VA loans typically use an “Automated Underwriting System,” or AUS.
 This is a computer software system that evaluates a borrower’s eligibility for a VA loan based on a variety of criteria.
 Many of these criteria come from the Department of Veterans Affairs.

-Many borrowers can obtain approval through the automated underwriting system.
+Many borrowers can obtain approval through the automated VA home loan underwriting system.
 But those who have had credit issues might require a secondary “manual underwrite.”
 This involves a closer and more stringent review of the loan file.

 What Do VA Loan Underwriters Look for?

-The lender’s underwriter will review the bought property and the buyer’s credentials to determine this.
+The lender’s underwriter is making a thorough evaluation of the property and the buyer’s qualifications to determine whether the investment is sound.
 They also have to make sure that the loan meets all requirements set forth by the Department of Veterans Affairs, which manages the VA home loan program.

-The process can vary from one underwriter to the next since they have different methods and workflows.
-But in general, the underwriter will tackle the VA loan process step-by-step:
+The process can vary from one underwriter to the next, but in general, the underwriter will tackle a rigorous VA underwriting checklist that looks something like this:

 • Analyze the borrower’s debt-to-income ratio to assess their financial stability.